 Integrated study of dramatic literature and theatre history from ancient Greece to the early Renaissance, examined in the context of important cultural trends of these periods.
-Prerequisite: THEA 275 or permission of the instructor.
+NOTE: General Honors Course.
+Prerequisite: THEA 275.

 THEA 372 - History and Literature of the Theatre II 3 hours